Migrant Offshore Aid Station: 2017 mission in the Central Mediterranean

-MOAS launched its 2017 Central Mediterranean operation on 1 April using the Phoenix and with their own medical team, and supported by a manned drone.
+MOAS launched its 2017 Central Mediterranean operation on 1 April using the Phoenix and with their own medical team, and supported by a remotely-piloted drone.
 Over the Easter Weekend Rescue, MOAS' crew members rescued an estimated 1,500 people.

 In September 2017, MOAS announced the ending of their missions in the Mediterranean, in order to divert resources to assisting Myanmar's threatened Rohingya group of Muslims.

 Myanmar and Bangladesh

-MOAS arrived in Bangladesh on 3 September 2017 to conduct a needs assessment of the unfolding humanitarian crisis.
+Following an earlier fact-finding mission in 2015-2016 using the MV Phoenix, MOAS arrived in Bangladesh on 3 September 2017 to conduct a needs assessment of the unfolding humanitarian crisis.
 On 1 October 2017 the Phoenix completed the first of two aid deliveries, transporting of 40 tonnes of food.

-MOAS has established two field clinics where Rohingya refugees can receive primary and secondary medical care and where the host Bangladeshi community can access our emergency services.
+MOAS has established two field clinics where Rohingya refugees can receive primary and secondary medical care and where the host Bangladeshi community can access their emergency services.
 The first clinic was opened 14 October 2017 in the fishing community of Shamlapur, near where refugees arrive by sea, the second was opened on 10 November 2017 to serve the remote refugee settlement of Unchiprang.

 The clinics offer provide triage, pharmacy, reproductive, maternal neonatal and pediatrics health services.
 Each clinic has a recovery suite, a maternity room, a surgical area, and an ambulance.

 The clinics are staffed with doctors, nurses, midwives, pharmacists and logisticians, and treat up to 300 people every day for conditions including trauma, acute respiratory illnesses, gastric distress, malnutrition and fatigue.
 Over 40% of their patients are children.

+In 2018, MOAS again sent the Phoenix to the Bay of Bengal to assist fleeing Rohingya Muslims.

+Since 2019, MOAS has shifted its focus to Disaster Risk Reduction, offering training in Flood, Water, and Fire Safety in refugee camps and host communities.
+This initiative equips refugee volunteers and local participants with life-saving skills to respond promptly to water-related and fire emergencies and potential catastrophes.

+Aid Deliveries in Areas of Crisis

+In Yemen, Somalia, and Sudan, MOAS delivers life-saving famine relief, ensuring the timely distribution of ready-to-use therapeutic foods and pharmaceutical supplies to local partners.

+MOAS Mission in Ukraine

+Responding to the crisis in Ukraine in February 2022, MOAS initiated a comprehensive program providing emergency medical care and first response services.
+With a fleet of 50 fully-equipped ambulances, their skilled teams of 150 medical professionals have saved over 40.000 lives on the frontline and more than 28,000 in communities cut-off from medical infrastructure.

+Moreover, MOAS, in collaboration with the Ronald McDonald House Charity (Latvia), MHP Gromadi, and the Oksana Dmytriieva Charitable Foundation, operates a Mobile Medical Unit, offering Primary Health services to support civil communities and aiming for a reduction in mortality and equitable healthcare access for all those affected by the conflict.